 Much of Peru’s landmass lies along the Pacific Ocean, so naturally ceviche is the go-to.
 This national dish is usually comprised of raw fish, camote (sweet potato), onion and spices, all of which are marinated in a tangy lime juice.
 The dish is low in fat and high in flavor.

 If you travel east from the coast, you will run into the Amazon jungle, where a plethora of exotic produce grows.
-While many of them haven’t yet crossed the U.S. border, you can still find several of these nutrient-rich fruits on your grocery store shelves.
+While many of them haven’t yet crossed the U.S. border, you can still find several of these nutrient-rich fruits in your grocery store produce section.

-Mark Twain called cherimoya, or custard apple, “the most delicious fruit known to man,” meanwhile dragon fruit often attracts fans due to its vibrant colors and sweet flavors.
-Depending on the season, you can also find guava, mango and cacao on supermarket shelves.
+Mark Twain called cherimoya, or custard apple, “the most delicious fruit known to man,” although dragon fruit often attracts fans due to its vibrant colors and sweet flavors.
+Depending on the season, you can also find guava, mango and cacao at your supermarket.